-Beyond these initial requirements, you will be required to take the Armed Services Vocational Aptitude Battery (ASVAB), a multiple-choice skills test that will measure your general knowledge and abilities in math, verbal, science, mechanics and electronics, and logic to determine what positions within your branch you would be most qualified to fill.
-You will be able to discuss the results of the ASVAB with a career counselor to learn more about what each military occupational specialty entails.
+Beyond these initial requirements, you will be required to take the Armed Services Vocational Aptitude Battery (ASVAB), a multiple-choice skills test that will measure your general knowledge and abilities in math, science, word knowledge, comprehension, mechanics, electronics, and logic to determine what positions within your branch you would be most qualified to fill.
+Generally, the test is given electronically, though a pencil and paper version is available as well.
+There are time limits for each of the 10 sections of the ASVAB, but if you are taking the test via computer, you do not have to wait for all test-takers to complete a section to move on.
+In this way, the electronic test is self-paced.
+Once you complete the exam, your results will automatically be displayed on the screen.

-The ASVAB is administered through the Military Entrance Processing Station.
-Also during in-processing, you will have to submit to a thorough medical examination and a discussion of your medical history.
-You may be subject to blood or urinalysis tests because the military has a zero-tolerance drug policy and administers tests randomly and frequently.
-Once the testing is complete, you will meet with a career counselor to discuss the jobs available to you as determined by your score on the ASVAB and to select a career path.
+Once your test and medical examination is complete, you will meet with a career counselor to discuss the jobs available to you as determined by your score on the ASVAB and to select a career path.
 Some branches may request that you complete a career interview at this time.

-If you are not yet ready for basic training, but are committed to joining the military, you can participate in the Delayed Entry Program, which gives you up to a year to get into shape, finish up high school, or attend to family obligations, among other things, before you are required to report to basic training.
+If you are not yet ready for basic training but are committed to joining the military, you can participate in the Delayed Entry Program, which gives you up to a year to get into shape, finish up high school, or attend to family obligations, among other things, before you are required to report to basic training.
 Most recruits use this time to get into shape and achieve height and weight standards.
 During this time you will regularly meet with your recruiter.